2018 SUMMER RESEARCH LABORATORY ON RUSSIA, EASTERN EUROPE,

 June 11 – August 3, 2018

-2018 Summer Research Laboratory Application Coming Soon!
+2018 Summer Research Laboratory Application Now Available!

 The Summer Research Laboratory on Russia, Eastern Europe, and Eurasia (SRL) invites applications for the upcoming 2018 session.
 This year’s lab will open on June 11 and continue through August 3rd.
 During this time, we encourage researchers to visit Urbana-Champaign, enjoy convenient housing on the Illinois campus, and use the unparalleled research collections and databases offered by our University Library.
 The skilled librarians of our Slavic Reference Service will be available for consultations, to make sure that you not only find everything Illinois has to offer, but also identify the most important sources elsewhere.
 Thus, whether you are beginning a new project or finishing an old one, a visit to the SRL provides a great opportunity to get important work done.